Planning for MBAM 2.5 Client Deployment

 If your organization wants to use the TPM chip to encrypt computers, the administrator adds the TPM protector to encrypt the operating system volume of the computer.
 If your organization wants to use the TPM chip and a PIN protector, the administrator encrypts the operating system volume with the TPM protector, and then end users select a PIN when they log on for the first time.
 If your organization decides to use only the PIN protector, the administrator does not have to encrypt the volume first.
 When end users log on, Microsoft BitLocker Administration and Monitoring prompts them to provide a PIN, or a PIN and password to be used on later computer restarts.

-The TPM protector option requires the administrator to accept the BIOS prompt to activate and initialize the TPM before the computer is delivered to the end user.
+Note The TPM protector option requires the administrator to accept the BIOS prompt to activate and initialize the TPM before the computer is delivered to the end user.

 MBAM Client support for Encrypted Hard Drives